ni/design-system/app/_elements/dialogs.md

 1. [Don't Do it]⁄No
 1. Cancel⁄Close
 1. Apply (if present)

-- Some right rails might use an Apply and Cancel in the configuration pane because of some functionality that can't be an immediate commit.
-This elevates Apply in this context to the OK⁄[Do it]⁄Yes button order.
-1. Help (if present)
+#### Using Help commit buttons
-- Do not use generic Help buttons, if possible.
+Do not use generic Help buttons, if possible.
 Strive to give user contextual content when/where they need it instead of using a generic Help button.
+Put the Help butotn last if it is unavoidable.

 #### When to confirm commit buttons